-As we welcome our Class of 2025, Messina reaffirms our letter to the Class of 2024 describing our solidarity and commitment toward anti-racism for the 2021-2022 academic year.
+As we welcome our Class of 2027, Messina reaffirms our solidarity and commitment toward anti-racism for the 2023-2024 academic year.
 Content on this page will annually be updated to reflect our ongoing work in this area.

 Existing Efforts Related to Anti-Racism Prior to Summer 2020

 - Selected The Master Plan for our annual Messina Common Text.
 Conversations and programming around this text will occur throughout this year.